Disease

 Prolonged waterlogged soil

 Oxalis bulbs sit close to the soil surface and are more exposed to standing moisture than a deep, taproot-based root system would be.
-Soil that stays saturated for extended periods deprives the bulbs and roots of oxygen, and the resulting tissue breakdown creates ideal conditions for rot-causing fungi and bacteria (commonly Pythium and Fusarium species) already present in most potting soil.
+Soil that stays saturated for extended periods deprives the bulbs and roots of oxygen, and the resulting tissue breakdown creates ideal conditions for rot-causing organisms — commonly Pythium and Fusarium species — already present in most potting soil.

 Poor drainage

-A pot without drainage holes, or a dense potting mix without adequate perlite or grit, holds water against the bulbs far longer than the plant tolerates, even if watering frequency itself seems reasonable.
+A pot without drainage holes, or a dense potting mix lacking adequate perlite or grit, holds water against the bulbs far longer than the plant tolerates, even if the watering frequency itself seems reasonable by the calendar.

 Overwatering during dormancy

-Watering a dormant plant on the same schedule used during active growth is a common mistake — a dormant bulb cluster with no leaves to transpire water uses almost none, so continued regular watering saturates the soil around inactive, more vulnerable bulbs.
+Watering a dormant plant on the same schedule used during active growth is a common mistake.
+A dormant bulb cluster with no leaves to transpire water uses almost none, so continued regular watering saturates the soil around inactive, more vulnerable bulbs for weeks at a stretch.

 How to Fix It